Nationalism in the UK

-Nationalism in the UK in the 20th century
+Nationalism in the UK in the 20th century 2024-25

-Run by School of History, Philosophy and Social Sciences
+School Of History, Law And Social Sciences

 Example topics include...
 1. The 1916 Easter Rising and its legacy.
 2. Jewels and massacres: The British Empire and India.
 3. Interwar nationalism in Scotland and Wales 4.
 The Second World War: Lions, Unicorns and national identity 5.
 The Stone of Scone and the Tryweryn controversy: symbolism in Scottish and Welsh nationalism.
 6. The Crown: Monarchy and Britishness.
 7. 'Rivers of Blood': Immigration, multiculturalism and race during the 1950s and 1960s, with a case study of Enoch Powell.
 8. 'The rise of nationalism': Devolution discourse from the 1960s-1990s.
 9. The Troubles, 'Terrorism' and murals: from Bloody Sunday to the Hunger Strikes 10.
 'There ain't no black in the Union Jack': race and the National Front during the 1970s and 1980s.
 11. The body and national identity: tattoos, clothes and food.